DIAS Dunsink Observatory

 BA Hons Mod Physics and Astrophysics, 2007, Trinity College Dublin

-Solar physics (solar active region evolution, solar flare forecasting, coronal mass ejection onset, coronal hole detection); heliospheric physics (solar wind propagation); atmospheric physics (thermospheric drag).
+Solar physics (solar active region evolution, solar flare onset, coronal mass ejection onset, coronal hole detection); heliospheric physics (solar wind propagation); atmospheric physics (thermospheric drag modelling), operational space weather monitoring and forecasting.

 Statistical analysis, data visualisation, forecast evaluation, machine learning, ensemble modelling, data assimilation, quality assurance.